3 Tools for Efficient Brick Management

 More than 50 years in the business has taught us what it takes to be industry leaders.
 We put the best of that knowledge into our Ez Flexx50 Bricking Machine, the lightest, strongest and safest refractory installation

-Our NEW Universal Safety Inspection Cage
+Universal Safety Inspection Cage

 Introducing the NEW Universal Safety Inspection Cage.
 Here at Bricking Solutions, we took our 16 years experience of engineering and manufacturing Safety Inspection Cages and incorporated the latest safety and design concepts to create a Safety Inspection Cage that is still the safest in the industry, but only weighs 64 kg!

-Access is the First consideration in Kiln Maintenance
+Access is the First Consideration in Kiln Maintenance

 Each burn floor is unique and every configuration is different.
 Here at Bricking Solutions, we understand that and have built 200 Custom Kiln Access Ramps to plants all over the world.